ThomasDeutsch/flowcards/README.md

-## flowcards
+# flowcards
 flow based modeling for JavaScript & TypeScript.

+flows allow synchronized complex behaviours that can always be reasoned about.

+The ultimate goal is the integration of the field of Requirements-Engineering, Testing and Coding.

-What is flow based modeling?
+## What is flow based modeling?
 In contrast to the object-oriented approach, where behaviour is described by the reactivity of different objects, in a flow based approach, the behaviour is described as an inter-object flow.

 For example this Requirement (Scenario)

-###user is able to search for products
+### example: user is able to search for products
-Given: the user has selected a category
+- Given: the user has selected a category
-When: the user entered a search-string that is longer than 3 characters
+- When: the user entered a search-string that is longer than 3 characters
-And: the user starts a search
+- And: the user starts a search
-Then: the products are fetched from the server
+- Then: the products are fetched from the server

 A scenario can be directly translated into a flow: